Eligibility for the At Home Program

 Children who receive direct nursing care through Nursing Support Services are eligible for At Home Program Medical Benefits without an eligibility assessment.

-Children with a palliative condition, as indicated by the child’s physician on the At Home Program application form, are eligible for both At Home Program Respite Benefits and Medical Benefits, without an eligibility assessment.
+Children with a palliative condition, as indicated by the child’s physician, or nurse practitioner, on the At Home Program application form, are eligible for both At Home Program Respite Benefits and Medical Benefits, without an eligibility assessment.

 Children or parents who are in receipt of an insurance settlement or court award related to the child’s disability are not eligible for the At Home Program.

 Ministry of Children and Family Development staff review the completed application and arrange for the child to have an assessment, if appropriate.

 The assessor meets with the parent and child in their home, to complete an assessment of the child’s abilities in the four functional activities of daily living (eating, dressing, toileting and washing).
 The assessor may also contact the child’s other health care providers to review the child’s needs and abilities.